-Common Insurance Carriers of Long Term and Private Disability Insurance
+What Insurance Carriers Offer Long Term & Private Disability Insurance?

 Disability insurance policies, whether short-term or long-term, private or employer-sponsored, all serve to replace at least a portion of the income lost by individuals who suffer a non-job-related injury or illness that prevents them from working.
 A critical safety net for many, policies of this type have saved countless families from financial ruin and promise to do so for numerous more in the future.
 Unfortunately, there is a sizable group of insurance carriers that routinely deny benefits to claimants who are entitled to receive them, forcing lengthy dispute and appeals processes to occur.